statamic/docs/content/collections/docs/multi-site.md

 :::

-## Text Direction
+### Text Direction

-If your site or sites have different text directions, for example if you have an English and a Hebrew version, you can define the direction in the config and use it on your front-end.
+All sites are Left-To-right (`ltr`) by default, and you may omit the setting entirely.
+But if any of your sites is in a `rtl` text direction (like Arabic or Hebrew), you may define the direction in the config and use it on your front-end wherever necessary.

 ```php
 'sites' => [